XIMDEX/structured-data/doc/guide.md

 }
 ```

-Now the updated type support items of type Person schema:
+Now the updated type support items of type Person schema looks like this:

 ```json
 {